laravel/docs/queries.md

 #### Parameter Grouping

 Sometimes you may need to create more advanced where clauses such as "where exists" or nested parameter groupings.
-The Laravel query builder can handle these as well:
+The Laravel query builder can handle these as well.
+To get started, let's look at an example of grouping sets of constraints within parenthesis:

 	DB::table('users')
 	            ->where('name', '=', 'John')
-	            ->orWhere(function($query)
-	            {
+	            ->orWhere(function ($query) {
 	            	$query->where('votes', '>', 100)
 	            	      ->where('title', '<>', 'Admin');
 	            })
 	            ->get();

+As you can see, passing `Closure` into the `orWhere` method instructs the query builder to begin a constraint group.
+The `Closure` will receive a query builder instance which you can use to set the constraints that should be contained within the parenthesis group.
 The query above will produce the following SQL:

 	select * from users where name = 'John' or (votes > 100 and title <> 'Admin')

 #### Exists Statements

+The `whereExists` method allows you to write `where exist` clauses.
+The `whereExists` method accepts a `Closure` argument, which will receive a query builder instance allowing you to define the query that should be placed inside of the "exists" clause:

 	DB::table('users')
-	            ->whereExists(function($query)
-	            {
+	            ->whereExists(function ($query) {
 	            	$query->select(DB::raw(1))
 	            	      ->from('orders')
 	            	      ->whereRaw('orders.user_id = users.id');